 Engaging with one of the most important elements of Europe’s cultural heritage, the matter of Troy, “Transtextual Networks in the European Middle Ages: A Digital Corpus of the Trojan Narrative in Latin Manuscripts” employs material evidence and technological tools to analyse relationships among texts in the Middle Ages.
-The two-year project investigated the manuscripts of three late antique accounts of the Trojan War that have received little scholarly attention even though they were exceptionally influential during the Middle Ages:
+The initial two-year project investigated the manuscripts of three late antique accounts of the Trojan War that have received little scholarly attention even though they were exceptionally influential during the Middle Ages:

 - the Ephemeridos belli Troiani [‘The Diary of the Trojan War’] attributed to Dictys of Crete,

 - the De excidio Troiae historia [‘The History of the Destruction of Troy’] attributed to Dares of Phrygia,